Flodder23/Game-of-Game-of-Life/README.md

+# About the Game of Life

+The universe of the Game of Life is an infinite two-dimensional orthogonal grid of square cells, each of which is in one of two possible states, alive or dead, or "populated" or "unpopulated".

+Every cell interacts with its eight neighbours, which are the cells that are horizontally, vertically, or diagonally adjacent.

+At each step in time, the following transitions occur:
+- Any live cell with fewer than two live neighbours dies, as if caused by underpopulation.
+- Any live cell with two or three live neighbours lives on to the next generation.
+- Any live cell with more than three live neighbours dies, as if by overpopulation.
+- Any dead cell with exactly three live neighbours becomes a live cell, as if by reproduction.

+The initial pattern constitutes the seed of the system.
+The first generation is created by applying the above rules simultaneously to every cell in the seed - births and deaths occur simultaneously, and the discrete moment at which this happens is sometimes called a tick (in other words, each generation is a pure function of the preceding one).
+The rules continue to be applied repeatedly to create further generations.

+(Thanks, Wikipedia)

-# Game-of-Game-of-Life
+# General Help:
-This is a Conway's game of life simulator.
-At the moment it is pretty basic but I hope to impliment:
- - A 2-Player VS mode
- - Different types of cell
-as well as some improvements to the simulator overall.

-Controls are as follows:
+To change how the game looks, go into config.py and change the values there.
+Each part looks like this:
+<Name> = <Value>  # <Original value> # <description of what changing the value will do>
+If the game is behaving oddly please check these values - ones which vary too far from the original may break the game

+## General Controls:
  - LEFT CLICK to make a cell "alive".
  - RIGHT CLICK to kill a cell.
+ - Press ESC to exit to the main menu

+## Simulator Controls:
  - Press SPACE to pause/unpause the game.
-  - Press RIGHT Arrow to move forward a single turn when paused.
+ - Press RIGHT arrow to move forward a single turn when paused.
  - Press ENTER to clear the board.
  - Presets (Press the corresponding number to place one):
    - 1 - Glider
    - 2 - Small Exploder
    - 3 - Exploder
    - 4 - Light Weight Space Ship
    - 5 - Tumbler
    - 6 - Gosper Glider Gun
    - 7 - Pentadecathlon
    - 8 - r-Pentomino

+# 2-Player Game
+This is a 2-player game based on the mechanics of the simulator.
+Players take it in turns to either place one of their own cells or kill any living cell.
+There are 2 modes:
+ - 1 vs 1 - This is where both players are trying to get as many of their own colour on the board as possible.
+The winner is the one who either gets the most after a pre-determined amount of turns or who gets a certain amount first.
+The board has rotational symmetry, with colours on one half the opposite to the cell it corresponds to on the other half, to make it fair.

+- The Other Mode - This is where one player is trying to get as many cells on the board as they can, the other has to try and kill all their cells.
+The player placing cells gets 2 turns for every turn their opponent gets.

+There are also options to add to the original mechanics, such as cells becoming immune after being alive for a certain amount of turns.
+You can also skip turns, saving that turn for the future (eg. if you skip a turn, the next turn you can replace one of you opponent's cells with your own, as that takes 2 turns - one to kill the opponent's cell, the other to place your's.)
+Game Controls:
+- Press CTRL to use multiple turns in one.
+- Press ESC to deselect a cell when taking a turn.
-- Press ESC to exit to the main menu.
+- Press F to show/hide what the board will look like next turn (the smaller squares)